 An American refugee story.

-This film is currently in post-production.
+This film is currently in production.
 Please consider donating here to help its completion.

 A 70-year-old Vietnamese American refugee living in Oregon confronts the traumas of her past.
 As she shares her story with her filmmaker son, she is led down an emotional journey of healing that takes them both to a country she hadn’t seen since fleeing as a young woman.

 Nearly five decades after the War in Vietnam, Tot Mai, a Vietnamese American refugee and retiree living in Oregon begins to write down the story of her life in Vietnam, during and directly after the conflict.
 As she shares what she has written with her filmmaker son, she begins to confront the traumas of her past, while trying to come to a place of acceptance with her past circumstance and a forgiveness of herself.
 Her son in turn tries to develop a better understanding of his mother as a parent and more individually as a person, while also reclaiming his Vietnamese heritage.

 Filmed over the course of ten years, “Mai American” is an exploration of intergenerational trauma within families, the mythologies that are built within family histories and the dynamics between parent and child.
 Told against the backdrop of the broader Asian American and immigrant experience, and nearly 50 years after the end of the War in Vietnam, the film is an intimate portrayal of an American immigrant woman, her family and the power of a woman’s story—a power that can often be forgotten or overlooked by even her own children.

 The film is also a retelling of the War in Vietnam from the Vietnamese American perspective.